ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 (INSERT STAGES DIAGRAM)

 The path to a truly decentralized web is a long one.
-For over 30 years the browser has been a [*client*](https://en.wikipedia.org/wiki/Client_(computing)) - but a foundational concept in P2P systems is that a participant is both a client *and a server*.
+For over 30 years the browser has been a [*client*](https://en.wikipedia.org/wiki/Client_(computing)) – but a foundational concept in P2P systems is that a participant is both a client *and a [server](https://en.wikipedia.org/wiki/Server_(computing))*.
 Web browser vendors and web standards bodies have not designed for this architectural shift, so we're breaking it down into steps.

 From the beginning, IPFS had an HTTP gateway.
 The gateway lets HTTP clients like web browsers publish to and read from the IPFS network.
 Now there are [lots of public HTTP gateways to the IPFS network](https://ipfs.github.io/public-gateway-checker/), and the ipfs.io gateway alone serves over *five million* requests per day.